Marraco: 20th century

 The first bona fide "Lo Marraco de Lleida" effigy for processions was crafted in 1907, and several incarnations of it has appeared intermittently for various major festivals over the years since then.
 Besides the Corpus Christi, the observation of the feast day of St. Anastasi de Lleida (11 May) is another typical day when the Marraco is brought out.
 It made an appearance on Saint George's Day in 2020.

 This first version was on active duty regularly for consecutive years from 1907 to 1912, then made a final appearance in 1915.
 It was set on wheels, that is to say, mounted on a hearse-cart.
 The original plaster coating over the wooden framework was destroyed by thunderstorm and had to be hastily replaced with parchment paper before the presentation prior to the city's festa major, for Sant Anastasi's feast on 11 May.
 The first Marraco was also engineered so that it could pretend to gobble up children from its large mouth and eject them out the tail end (rather like the Gargantúa at Bilbao's main celebration).

-After a period of hiatus, a replacement was constructed in 1941, but the dragon, which was plaster-cast on wire body mounted on a truck chassis was so heavy and unwieldly that it needed a large number of men pushing it to propel it, so that it fell into disuse.
+After a period of hiatus, a replacement was constructed in 1941, but the dragon, which was plaster-cast on wire body mounted on a truck chassis was so heavy and unwieldy that it needed a large number of men pushing it to propel it, so that it fell into disuse.